 A business plan will act as a roadmap and help you explore the financial viability of your truck — before you invest your time and money.

-The plan will start with a market analysis.
+The plan should start with a market analysis.
 What other food trucks are there in your area?
 What are their price points?
-Is there another truck that serves the same type of food that you plan to serve?
+Is there another truck that offers the same type of food that you plan to serve?
 And if so, is the market large enough to accommodate them both?

-The plan will also include basic menu ideas, price point, and sales goals.
-Students at Auguste Escoffier School of Culinary Arts study aspects of menu planning and pricing that may help them to project expenses and sales.
+Other elements of the business plan might also include basic menu ideas, price points, and sales goals.
+Students at Escoffier can study all the nitty-gritty details that may help them better project expenses and sales.

 Another important part of the business plan is a marketing strategy.
 How do you plan to get customers?
 Social media, local press, influencer marketing, pop-up events, and traditional media can all be part of the marketing plan for your truck.

-If all of that sounds overwhelming, don’t worry.
-Escoffier students take a variety of entrepreneurship-focused courses that can prepare them to pursue their culinary business ideas.
+If all of this sounds overwhelming, don’t worry.
+Escoffier students can take a variety of entrepreneurship-focused courses that can prepare them to pursue their culinary business ideas.
 Culinary Arts students, for example, can explore topics such as business planning, government regulation, pricing during courses like Foodservice Math & Accounting and Culinary Entrepreneurship.

 The final project for the Culinary Entrepreneurship course requires students to complete and present their own business plans.
 Some students have even used that project to start their own businesses after graduation.

-As part of your business plan, you’ll need to understand the costs of getting started.
+Part of the startup cost variability depends on the truck itself.
 Are you planning to buy a brand new, fully customized food truck?
 Or do you hope to scoop up an old post office truck or school bus and convert it?

 If you opt for converting a vehicle into a food truck, it’s best to understand the costs of purchasing new or used equipment and getting it installed.
 If you don’t want to install the equipment yourself, factor in the labor costs involved in the conversion.
-While this option will be more affordable, it may take longer for your truck to be ready.
-Also, older appliances may have more maintenance issues than new equipment.
+While this option can be more affordable, it may also take longer for your truck to be ready.
+Plus, older appliances may have more maintenance issues than new equipment.
 Keep this in mind when considering your food truck launch.

-Another cost is rent for the truck’s location.
-Many food trucks take up residence in a “food truck park” or in a private parking lot, and others rotate between businesses such as breweries and office parks.
+Another cost to take into account is rent for the truck’s location.
+Some food trucks take up residence in a “food truck park” or in a private parking lot, and others rotate between businesses such as breweries and office parks.
 No matter what arrangement you choose, you should investigate any associated costs.
 Some businesses require that you pay rent to the property owner while others may require you to pay a percentage of your sales.

-Do you plan on doing any food prep outside of the truck?
+Along with the costs of operating the truck, consider other costs involved in running your business.
 For example, if you want to bake your own bread, you might not want to do that in the cramped quarters of your truck.
-That may require that you rent space in a commissary kitchen.
-Make sure to check with your local health code before doing any prep work in your home kitchen!
+That may require that you rent space in a commissary kitchen, rather than complete prep work in your unlicensed home kitchen.

-Operational costs will include electricity and gas, point of sale and credit card processing, insurance costs, and staffing.
-There will also be some branding costs, like logo design and signage.
+Operational costs include electricity and gas, point of sale and credit card processing, insurance costs, and staffing.
+There can also be some branding costs, like logo design and signage.